stripe-contrib/stripe-cli/README.md

 ## uniform behavior

 The Stripe API is very consistant.
 Consistency makes using the api intuitive.
-This utility strives to maintain Stripe's consistency.
-Depending on which [C.R.U.D.](http://wikipedia.org/wiki/Create,_read,_update_and_delete) operation you are after, you can pretty much count on a few standard options to be available.
+What makes an api consistant?
+For one, uniform parameters across api resources.
+Here are a few examples of uniform behavior within this utility.

-### stripe (subcommand) list ...
+#### list operations

 specify how many results, between 1 and 100, should be returned (default is 10)

     ... list [--count=COUNT]

-specify the starting index for this result set, relative to the entire result set (usefull in combination with `--count` for paginating results)
+specify the starting index for this result set, relative to the entire result set (useful in combination with `--count` for paginating results)

     ... list [--offset=OFFSET]